With this injury, the main ligament in your thumb is stretched or torn. The ligament is a strong fiber that attaches one bone to another bone.

 This injury can be caused by any kind of fall with your thumb stretched out.
 It often occurs during skiing.

-At home, be sure to follow your doctor's instructions on how to take care of your thumb so that heals well.
+At home, be sure to follow your doctor's instructions on how to take care of your thumb so that it heals well.

 More About Your Injury